nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant

-    - Data: See array definition in `Get user´s rooms`
+    - Data: See array definition in `Get user´s conversations`

-### Rename a room
+### Rename a conversation

 * Method: `PUT`
 * Endpoint: `/room/{token}`